rupakroy12/Whatsapp-Spammer-Runnable/Readme.txt

 |-> Scan qr code to login to whatsapp web.
 |-> Manually open the contact you want to spam on the browser
 |-> After the contact is opened follow command prompt to spam that contact.

+If you want the aactual code you can find it in a separatte rrepository